Lawsuit Claims Guards Knelt On Neck Of Golden 1 Center Trespassing Suspect Who Later Died

 Security guards had already detained and handcuffed the suspect – now identified as Mario Matthews – by the time officers arrived, police say.

 At some point, Matthews became unresponsive.
-He was taken to nearby hospital, but was pronounced dead two days later.
+He was taken to a nearby hospital but was pronounced dead two days later.

 The lawsuit, which was filed on Tuesday, alleges that Matthews “needlessly died because he was unreasonably restrained by the combined efforts of three private security guards and three Sacramento Police Department officers.”